trangnguyen250100/PowerBI/Users and Revenue/README.md

 - Users:
 Explores user engagement and behavior, including metrics like active users, new users, removed users, and crash users.

-The dashboard is designed to offer a comprehensive yet user-friendly view of the game's performance metrics and trends.
+The dashboard is designed to offer a comprehensive view of the game's performance metrics and trends.